Research Interests: Software engineering, software testing

 Office Phone: 86-10-6275 7008-11

-Hao, Dan is an associate professor in the Department of Computer Science and technology, School of EECS.
+Hao, Dan is professor in the School of Computer Science.
 She obtained her B.Sc. from Harbin Institute of Technology in 2002, and Ph.D. from Peking University in 2008 respectively.
 Her research interests include software testing, debugging, and maintenance.

 Dan Hao has published more than 40 research papers, and most of them are published in top-tier conferences and journals, such as ICSE, FSE, ASE, ISSTA, TSE, and TOSEM.
 She is a senior member of ACM and one of the two moderators for SEWORLD.
 She has served as the PC Co-Chair of AST 2015 and Asian Workshop of ICST 2017, as the Publicity Chair of SCAM 2017, ICST 2019, and in the Program Committee of various international conferences including ICSE 2018, ICSME 2017, SCAM 2015-2017, APSEC 2016, and so on.
 She is also serving as the reviewers of many international journals like TOSEM, TSE, ACM Computer Survey, and so on.
 She was awarded the Excellent Youth Scholars of NSFC in 2015 and the Young Yangtze River Scholars of Ministry of Education in 2016.